kb1278/ecommerce-revenue-forecasting/README.md

 Key observation:

-- Revenue increased significantly throughout the analysed period, with strong variations between months.
+- Monthly revenue increased substantially during the earlier part of the analysed period before showing fluctuations in the later months.

 ---